-A bold native from SW Oregon and NW California for wet to moist soils: 24" wide leaves are round and lobed and upward-cupping to catch a pretty pool of rainwater.
+A bold native from SW Oregon and NW California for wet to moist soils.
+The rounded leaves with lobed edges range from 10 to 20 inches and upward-cupping to catch a pretty pool of rainwater.
 Each leaf is supported by its own thick maroon stem rising from significant rhizomes.
-Large, ornamental pink and white umbels bloom in April, and leaves blush beautifully in late summer.
+Large, ornamental pink and white umbels bloom in mid-spring, and leaves blush beautifully in late summer.
 In fall into early winter, the leaves assume an intriguing burnt look — blackish edges on reddened leaves before going dormant.
 Do keep it moist in summer — it can be grown in full sun with sufficient water.
 Native to Oregon and California and deer-resistant.
-4' x 4' Ships when dormant.